 - 501 JEAN BECAME BIGGER THAN LEVI STRAUSS CO

-- The original 501 jeans were introduced in Europe around 1980’s with a little help from the UK- based advertising agency Bartle, Boggle & Hegarty with a fantastic concept of mostly 60-second spots only showed in cinemas.
+- The original 501 jeans were introduced in Europe around the 1980s with a little help from the UK- based advertising agency Bartle, Boggle & Hegarty with a fantastic concept of mostly 60-second spots only showed in cinemas.